cityside1/ZeroClassicChat/README.md

 📘 <b>Overview</b>

-ZeroClassicChat communicates directly through the ZeroClassic full node that runs all local on you computer.
+ZeroClassicChat communicates directly through the ZeroClassic full node that runs all local on your computer.
 It uses the ZeroClassic peer-to-peer blockchain network with no central servers or third-party services.
 As long as your full node is running, the chat can send coins and exchange messages across the whole network.